 - difficulty paying attention

 Severe symptoms include:

 Your doctor can diagnose brain hypoxia by examining your symptoms, recent activities, and medical history.
 A physical exam and tests are usually part of the process.
-Tests may include:
+The tests may include:

-- blood tests that show the amount of oxygen in your blood
+- a blood test that shows the amount of oxygen in your blood

-- magnetic resonance imaging (MRI) scan to show detailed images of your head
+- an MRI scan, which shows detailed images of your head

-- computed tomography (CT) scan for a three-dimensional image of your head
+- a CT scan, which provides a 3-D image of your head

-- electroencephalogram (EEG) to examine the electrical activity of your brain and pinpoint seizures
+- an electroencephalogram (EEG), which measures the electrical activity of your brain and pinpoints seizures

 Brain hypoxia requires immediate treatment to restore the flow of oxygen to your brain.

 The exact course of treatment depends on the cause and severity of your condition.
 For a mild case caused by mountain climbing, for example, you would immediately return to a lower altitude.
 In more severe cases, you need emergency care that places you on a ventilator (breathing machine).